400 Little Harbor Rd, Portsmouth

 About the Property

 In 1957 Lillian and Chester Noel purchased the property from the Carey family.
-Shortly after her husband’s death in 1997, Lillian “Billie” Noel granted a conservation easement on the property on all but the house and five acres to the state of New Hampshire.
+Shortly after her husband’s death in 1997, Lillian “Billie” Noel granted a conservation easement on the property on all but the house and five acres to the State of New Hampshire.
 In September of 2000, she conveyed the entire property at a bargain sale to the Forest Society, with the intent that it remain as a conservation area in perpetuity.
-The property serves as a tree farm, bird sanctuary and wildlife reservation.
+The property serves as an outdoor education resource, tree farm, bird sanctuary and wildlife reservation.

 We are grateful to Billie for making this tremendous gift of open space and for all who contributed toward its purchase.